 - Attend IOP/Attend some form of therapy

 Some of us take a different path.
 Collections of people get sober by grit.
 Some by the great state institutions.
 A few just attend meetings and find the solution without physically separating from substances.
 Whatever the solution may be, recovery is attainable to all that seek.

 Long term recovery

-Most of us that have been living sober for a few years have noticed that long term recovery is really only the amount of work we put in.
+Most of us that have been living sober for a few years have noticed that long-term recovery is really only the amount of work we put in.
 To explain, we are not magically cured when we get off of drugs.
 That is not how life works.
-In order to find true freedom (Which differentiates sobriety from recovery) we must consistently work towards a better life.
-Rewards all come from work we put in.
+In order to find true freedom (Which differentiates sobriety from recovery), we must consistently work towards a better life.
+Rewards all come from the work we put in.
 Period.

 Reaching out for help is the first step.
 Getting into a form of program that focuses on recovery is step two.
 The next steps would be just continuing to follow suggestions.
 Recovery is not rocket science.
 It just requires willingness, dedication, and consistency.